SenseLogic/CODA/README.md

 *   Immediately refactor components when their modularity or reusability needs to be improved.

 *   Instead of adding comments to explain the code intent, refactor the code to make it easy to understand by :
-    - choosing better method and parameter names;
+    *   choosing better method and parameter names;
-    - using local variables to store intermediate results;
+    *   using local variables to store intermediate results;
-    - splitting putting the code of a lengthy method into smaller methods called in sequence.
+    *   splitting putting the code of a lengthy method into smaller methods called in sequence.

-*   Use assertions to check the validity of the method parameters in the debug build, but make the application resilient to external conditions (network failures, missing or corrupted files, etc).
+*   Make the application resilient to external conditions (network failures, missing or corrupted files, etc).

+*   Check invalid method parameters with assertions only in the debug build.

 ## Version